grouprise/grouprise/docs/management/index.rst

 Managing a grouprise instance
 =============================

-Managment of a *grouprise* instance consists of the following tasks:
+Management of a *grouprise* instance consists of the following tasks:

 * moderation of users or content on request
 * helping users with managing their content